 - In the face of slow progress, the only way through this is to stay as calm as possible.

-- One of the immediate things done when prolonged labour is recognised is to relax the mother emotionally and mentally, through the presence of a strong companion, pain relief or any other element which may distress the mother.
+- One of the immediate things done when prolonged labour is recognised is to relax the mother emotionally and mentally through the presence of a strong companion, pain relief, or any other element which may de-stress the mother.

 - One may be given natural or pharmacological pain relief.

-- Such tests include continuous foetal monitoring to check baby’s heart rate.
+- The medical team will closely monitor the 3 Ps (passage, passenger, and power) to understand and take necessary actions to quicken the progress.
+This includes tests like continuous foetal monitoring to check the baby’s heart rate.
 An IUPC (Intrauterine Pressure Catheter) to check the power of contractions may also be used.

 Complications of Prolonged Labour

-Prolonged labour can cause serious complications in the mother or the baby.
-Extreme being the death of the mother or the child.
-But advanced technology and science have reduced such complications.
+Prolonged labour can cause serious complications in the mother or the baby, and can even be fatal.
+However, advanced technology and science have reduced such complications.

 - Uterine Rupture